mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 For x25519 curve points, the canonical byte representation is used, and the type signifier is `"x25519"`.

 You can add custom primitives by implementing `Digestible` and making `append_to_transcript` call `append_primitive`.
+You should choose a new type signifier if appropriate, and the data must be a portable, canonical representation of the value as bytes.

 Sequences:
 ----------